interscript/rababa/python/Readme.md

-## Core: Python Implementation of several deep learning models for recovering Arabic language diacritics
+## Core: Python Deep Learning models for recovering Arabic language diacritics

 We are refering here to the [code](https://github.com/almodhfer/Arabic_Diacritization) and [Effective Deep Learning Models for Automatic Diacritization of Arabic Text](https://ieeexplore.ieee.org/document/9274427) that we have selected for this project from a list of alternatives listed in the docs readme.